 Techniques to aid memory, such as writing lists or reminders, can be helpful in the early stages.

-Support and help can be provided by social services for those with Alzheimer’s disease and their careers, but full-time residential care may be necessary in the later stages of the disease.
+Support and help can be provided by social services for those with Alzheimer’s disease and their careers, but full-time residential care may be necessary for the later stages of the disease.